PawelOwiesek/todo-list_react/README.md

 <a href='https://postimg.cc/njtPCz02' target='_blank'><img width="100" src='https://i.postimg.cc/njtPCz02/React-icon-svg.png' border='0' alt='React-icon-svg'/></a>

 ## **This project was bootstrapped with Create React App.**
-### 📖This is a simple page that allows you to create your own to-do list.
-We can add new tasks, mark tasks as completed and delete them.
+### 📖
+My application allows creating a to-do list.
+Users can add, delete, and mark tasks as completed.
+Tasks are saved in local storage, and sample tasks are asynchronously fetched from a JSON file.
+For the purpose of this course, the application utilizes the following technologies.

 | ⚙Technologies used to create this list: |
 |-----------------------------------------|